How I Built a Google Calendar Add-on for Esports Fans

 Advantages

-1. One of the pros of using Google Apps Script is that it literally cost nothing to run.
+- One of the pros of using Google Apps Script is that it literally costs nothing to run

-2. Since it uses JavaScript, it's easy for most developers to pick up and start working with.
+- Since it's JavaScript, it's easy for me to pick up and start working with

-1. Although Google claims that Apps Script is now supported by the V8 runtime, it doesn't actually support Promises or async-await (Issue Tracker).
-Consequently, you may need to resort to using workarounds like triggers (Stackoverflow references: 1, 2).
+- Although Google claims that Apps Script is now supported by the V8 runtime, it doesn't actually support Promises or async-await (Issue Tracker).
+Consequently, I had to resort to using workarounds like triggers (Stackoverflow references: 1, 2).

 3. It has to respect the limits set by Google.
 However, it wasn't documented if the limits were shared across all add-on users cumulatively (hint: it is not).